Ethernal-Tech/blade-contracts/docs/bridge/ChildMintableERC1155Predicate.md

-*Starts the ownership transfer of the contract to a new account.
-Replaces the pending transfer if there is one.
+*Transfers ownership of the contract to a new account (`newOwner`).
 Can only be called by the current owner.*

 #### Parameters